gunthercox/ChatterBot/docs/examples.rst

 More Examples
 =============

-Even more examples can be found in the `examples` directory in on GitHub: https://github.com/gunthercox/ChatterBot/tree/master/examples
+Even more examples can be found in the ``examples`` directory on GitHub: https://github.com/gunthercox/ChatterBot/tree/master/examples

 .. _install MongoDB: https://docs.mongodb.com/manual/installation/